Blockchain-World/B2CSM/README.md

 This is the code for the B2CSM prototype.
 It builds on top of the popular permissioned blockchain platform - [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.2/whatis.html).

 **Note: We use real cyber data during our project, as elaborated in the paper.
 But here we replace with *synthetic* data (e.g., the IP address in the network topology).
-But it has no any impact for the functions of the prototype.**
+It has no any impact for the functions of the prototype.**

 ## Software Configuration
 This prototype run successfully on the following configurations: